opensearch-project/documentation-website/_replication-plugin/permissions.md

 ## Basic permissions

-In order for non-admin users to perform replication activities, they be mapped to the appropriate permissions.
+In order for non-admin users to perform replication activities, they must be mapped to the appropriate permissions.

 The security plugin has two built-in roles that cover most replication use cases: `cross_cluster_replication_leader_full_access`, which provides replication permissions on the leader cluster, and `cross_cluster_replication_follower_full_access`, which provides replication permissions on the follower cluster.
 For descriptions of each, see [Predefined roles]({{site.url}}{{site.baseurl}}/security-plugin/access-control/users-roles#predefined-roles).